ctb/titus-blog/src/2016-sustaining-research-software-development.rst

 source community projects, with a robust contribution process, a wide body of regular and part-time developers, and open and ongoing conversations about future directions.
 All of these packages have demonstrated long-term sustainability.
-I'm can't conclude that this is a causal relationship, but I would bet that it is.
+I can't robustly conclude that this is a causal relationship, but I would strongly bet that it is.

 Shoving software out into the community is no guarantee, but it's easier now than it used to be.
 ------------------------------------------------------------------------------------------------